 In 2016, several high-denomination notes were withdrawn from circulation.

 - In May, the European Central Bank announced it would stop issuing the € 500 note towards the end of 2018.
-The €500 banknote will always retain its value and can be exchanged at the national central banks of the Eurosystem for an unlimited period of time.
+The €500 A banknote (or ‘bill’ as it is often referred to in the US) is a type of negotiable promissory note, issued by a bank or other licensed authority, payable to the bearer on demand.
+More will always retain its value and can be exchanged at the In general, the expression refers to the central banks of different countries.
+More of the The Eurosystem comprises the European Central Bank and the national central banks of those countries that have adopted the euro.
+More for an unlimited period of time.

 - On 8 November, the Indian Prime Minister boldly announced the demonetisation of the IDR500 and IDR1,000 the two highest denominations which account for 84% of the value of notes in circulation and 23 billion notes.